SuperCoolGuy855/autoregressive-mnist-img-gen/README.md

 - Pytorch

 ## Usage
-Just run one of the train codes and it will start training the model ans spit out sample images from the number 0 to 9.
+Just run one of the train codes and it will start training the model and at the end, it will spit out sample images of numbers from 0 to 9.

 ## Architecture
 To be written.